acorn-io/acorn-oss-workshop/development_mode.md

 CMD ["npm", "run", "dev"]
 ```

-- when the image is built for the *dev* target, the command "npm run dev" runs *nodemon* under the hood. nodemon is a process which watches the code changes and is able to relaunch the application when changes occur in the container filesystem
+- when the image is built for the *dev* target, the command ```npm run dev``` runs *nodemon* under the hood. nodemon is a process which watches the code changes and which is able to relaunch the application
-- when the image is built for the *production* target, the command "npm start" runs the standard node binary to run the application.
+- when the image is built for the *production* target, the command ```npm start``` runs the standard node binary.
 No hot reload is possible in that case

 Before running the Acorn application in development mode we need to modify the Acornfile is bit to make sure that if the dev mode is detected:
 - the code folder of the result microservice is mounted into the */app* folder within the container